-Once the three integers are selected, we assign the largest one to i, the smallest one to k and the third one to j.
+Once the three integers are selected, we assign the largest one to k, the smallest one to i and the third one to j.

-- 5. (10 points) For each of the following deductive arguments, translate it into propositional logic notation using logical operators $(\neg, \lor, \land, \rightarrow, \leftrightarrow)$ , and then identify the premises (hypotheses) and conclusions, followed by a validity test. - (a) Either A or B is telling the truth.
-Either C or B is lying.
-Thus either A is telling the truth or C is lying.
+- 5. (10 points) For each of the following deductive arguments, translate it into propositional logic notation using logical operators $(\neg, \lor, \land, \rightarrow, \leftrightarrow)$ , and then identify the premises (hypotheses) and conclusions, followed by a validity test. - (a) Either John or Mary is telling the truth.
+Either Tim or Cathy is lying.
+Thus either John is telling the truth or Tim is lying.
+Ans: It is valid p: John is telling the truth.q: Mary is telling the truth.r: Tim is telling the truth.

-Ans: It is valid The arguments can be written as:
+The arguments can be written as: